actions-marketplace-validations/realalknowles_verve-deploy/README.md

 * Deploy the zipped source to given pre-existing lambda functions in given regions.
 * Update the configuration of the pre-existing lambda functions to point to the correct entrypoint (handler).

-See `./action.yml` for full documentation on the required inputs.
+See the [action metadata](./action.yml) for full documentation on the required inputs.